ZIX more than delivered with a powerful “Z.I.X.A.G.”. Their sound is polished, their performances much more intense.

 “Outsider Dance” makes a bang in this release.

-ZIX are not kidding around with their sound.
+ZIX is not kidding around with their sound.

 Their electro-rock sound is flashy and imposing at all times, impressing quite a lot in the title track.